Tax rates and allowances

 Working abroad and tax

-If you do need to declare income on a UK self-assessment tax return, Which? is here to help.
+If you are considered a UK resident, you will need to declare income on a UK self-assessment tax return.

 In order to be classed as a non-resident and exempt from UK tax, you will need to: